renanfranca/renanfranca.github.io/_posts/2022-05-14-learn-debug-jhipster-generator-increase-your-chances-to-fix-bounty-issues.md

 ---
 layout: post
-title: Learn to debug JHipster generator, increase your chances to fix bounty issues
+title: Learn to debug the JHipster generator, increase your chances to fix bounty issues
 description: You can earn money by fixing issues with bounty labels!
 Here I will show you how to debug the jhipster import-jdl command with an inline entity example.
 I am using VSCode with Windows 10.
 date: 2022-11-16 12:00:00 -0300
 tags: jhipster